spk2dc/spk2dc.github.io/_projects/mechanical/semi_quadcopter.md

 - Researched and implemented PID control/tuning, I2C communication, and Kalman filter

-- Link to testing video: https://www.youtube.com/watch?v=gu-WoXYLHz4
+- Link to testing video: <a href='https://youtu.be/gu-WoXYLHz4'>https://youtu.be/gu-WoXYLHz4</a>

 <br />